azavea/geowave-geomesa-comparative-analysis/docs/report.md

 Since we did observe some systematic differences in performance, we must look beyond the modest high-level differences to try to find an answer.

 Query-planning, the process of converting a query from the user into a collection of row-ranges to be submitted to Accumulo, is the highest-level significant algorithmic difference between the two systems that we have been able to identify (at least for point queries).
-GeoWave uses the very sophisticated [uzaygezen](https://github.com/aioaneid/uzaygezen) library to compute its query plans, and GeoMesa uses faster (but less thorough) [sfcurve](https://github.com/locationtech/sfcurve) library.
+GeoWave uses a sophisticated [uzaygezen](https://github.com/aioaneid/uzaygezen) library to compute its query plans, and GeoMesa uses a faster (but less thorough) [sfcurve](https://github.com/locationtech/sfcurve) library.
-The net effect is that GeoWave tends spend more time on query planning, but with greater selectivity (fewer false-positives which in the ranges which must later be filtered out).
+The net effect is that GeoWave tends to spend more time on query planning, but with greater selectivity (fewer false-positives in the ranges which must later be filtered out).

 ## Query Planning Experiments